Enterprise LLM Strategy

 Use Case Primary Model Fallback Model Open/Internal Option Recommendation Notes

-Engineering copilots GPT-4.1 / o3-mini Claude 3.7 Sonnet DeepSeek Coder V2, Qwen2.5 32B Use repo-scoped evals and mandatory test generation checks.
+Engineering copilots GPT-5 Turbo or o3 (multimodal) Claude 4.5 Sonnet DeepSeek R1.5, Qwen3 32B Use repo-scoped evals and mandatory test generation checks.
+Multimodal models now support diagram and schema understanding.

-Support automation Gemini 2.0 Flash Claude 3.5 Haiku Qwen2.5 14B Use low-cost first pass and escalate low-confidence cases.
+Support automation Gemini 2.5 Flash Claude 4 Haiku Qwen3 14B Use low-cost first pass and escalate low-confidence cases.

-Back-office summarization GPT-4o mini Gemini 2.0 Flash Phi-3 Medium Batch processing with strict schema validation.
+Back-office summarization GPT-5 mini Gemini 2.5 Flash Qwen3 14B Batch processing with strict schema validation.

 Governance and Security Checklist